qizhang64/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts** input can be noSql query
+1. Briefly explain the potential vulnerabilities in **insecure.ts** User.findOne({ username: username as string }) directly get inpiut from user without santinization, may lead to NoSQL injection or runtime error.
+    Username value is logged using console.log, may disclose sensitive information.
 2. Briefly explain how a malicious attacker can exploit them.
+    An attacker can send a request like ?username[$ne]= to bypass authentication, or can inject malicious strings for username.
-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability? prevent sth. other than string sanitization
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+    Do sanitization to prevent sth. other than string for username, and avoid using console.log() to log value.